henrychan1862/scenario_evaluation/README.md

 # Extension of Verification and Evaluation Method for Climate Mitigation Scenario: Considering Regional and Historical Information

-Henry Chan (2024 graduate), Environmental Engineering Course, Kyoto University
+Henry Chan (2024 graduate)

+BEng of Environmental Engineering, Kyoto University

 ## Introduction